rafaelpavan95/rafaelpavan95/README.md

 ## About Me:

-I enjoy working with Artificial Intelligence and Optimization for solving problems and discovering new things.
+Experienced with Electrical Systems Design and Software Development for Scientific and Engineering Applications.
+Specialist in Artificial Intelligence (Machine Learning, Deep Learning, Evolutionary Computing) and Operations Research (Linear, Non-Linear and Mixed Integer Programming).

 ## Technical Skills: